 Based on the Firefighter Level I objectives from NFPA Standard 1001, this course develops knowledge, skills and abilities based on performance criteria for the following topics: fire department organization, firefighter safety, fire behavior, personal protective equipment, self-contained breathing apparatus, fire extinguishers, building searches, forcible entry, ground ladders, ventilation, hose practices, fire streams, and loss control.
 The course consists of performance criteria in: incident command, building construction, ropes/knots, rescue procedures, forcible entry applications, ventilation practices, fire extinguisher applications, suppression of structural fires, tactics, vehicle suppression, water supply, loss control, fire cause determination, fire department communications, fire suppression systems, hazardous materials, weapons of mass destruction, confined space safety and fire prevention practices.

 It is highly encouraged for anyone who has questions about the training or intends on taking a class to communicate with the Chief.
-Classes generally require written permission slips for authorization.
+State fire classes require written permission slips for authorization.
 All training is free, all gear is provided.
 Often there will be more than one Springwater member taking the class and carpooling often occurs.
 We are sensitive to the time constraints we all face, but please note once the BEFO or FF I classes are complete the regular annual requirements are not very time consuming.
 We try to have fun during training and at the same time increase our knowledge.